Prince Harry Feels ‘Rudderless’ and Doesn’t Have Friends in LA, Source Says

 Harry himself recently told a military podcast of the “gaping hole” that “hanging up” the military uniform leaves in former squaddies such as himself.

-It is noticeable that the charities that Harry has sought to really strive to continue to be involved with are the military ones.
+It is noticeable that the charities that Harry has tried to stay involved with are the military ones.
 As well as recording that interview, he has recorded messages for the Invictus Games and fronted the launch of a website, HeadFIT, designed primarily with the mental health needs of the defense community in mind.

 Speaking on Entertainment Tonight, Katie Nicholl elaborated on her VF story, and said Prince Harry and Prince William are “back in touch” and had been chatting online.